Emil

 power which, properly controlled, was strong enough to

-As a scientist I knew that electricity was the underlying
+objects.
+As a scientist I knew that electricity was the

-principle of many physical manifestations, and that the earth was
+underlying principle of many physical manifestations, and that

 As soon as I stepped from the scales after my experiment of

-pounds, the energy employed in the experiment departed to the
+seven pounds, the energy employed in the experiment departed to

-earth, and a moment after, stepping upon the scales, I found that
+the earth, and a moment after, stepping upon the scales, I found

-of a better name has been called levitation will be so thoroughly
+want of a better name has been called levitation will be so

-understood and its uses and control so well demonstrated that it
+thoroughly understood and its uses and control so well

-will occupy a position in the list of great public utilities such
+demonstrated that it will occupy a position in the list of great

-as the electric telegraph, the telephone, the wireless telegraph
+public utilities such as the electric telegraph, the telephone,

-unthinking will prove as idle in combating the development of this
+the unthinking will prove as idle in combating the development

-new force — or rather an application of that force — as did
+of this new force — or rather an application of that force — as

 century toward crushing a great discovery.

-Congress to bear out this assertion.
-It was before you were born,
+in Congress to bear out this assertion.
+It was before you were

-to be sure, but within the memory of your father, that a modest
+born, to be sure, but within the memory of your father, that a

-appropriation of $25,000 was asked from Congress to cover the
+modest appropriation of $25,000 was asked from Congress to cover

 Washington and Baltimore.